94) The Book Of The Dead vs The Book Of Life

 The last reference to overcoming defines for us just what we need to overcome.
 As was experienced by the ultimate Son of God, constant temptation to be drawn away from the sacrifices demanded of everyone who would identify with Creator God as their father-figure / role model / authority.
 We all prefer the easy, comfortable lifestyle, but as every human parent knows, that’s just not possible if we are going to be a good parent.

-Overcoming is so much harder than asking Jesus to come into your heart and then going about your merry way, or even keeping Jewish religious laws.
+Overcoming is so much harder than asking Jesus to come into your heart and then going about your merry way or even keeping Jewish religious laws.
 It means overcoming our selfish human nature in order to mature into the likeness of Creator God – willing to sacrifice our prerogatives for the benefit of others within our sphere of influence, however large or small that may be.
 We aren’t all the Apostle Paul trudging through a pagan stronghold facing death at every turn.
-But we all have the same commandments to follow.
+But we all have the same lifestyle of overcoming self-centeredness to follow.

 When the powerful elite’s reckless disregard for human life reaches the inevitable conclusion of Earth’s destruction, Creator God steps in and brings this human history to a close.
 And what matters at that point in time is where each person stands in his relationship with God.
 With him, or against him?

-Did that soul believe in Creator God as demonstrated by his works in following his first commandment, our prime directive?
+Did that soul “merge with” Creator God as demonstrated by his works in following his first commandment?

 • Dominion is the opposite of domination.